jewlexx/FOMO/README.md

 # FOMO

-Help with your FOMO when all your friends are playing on a Minecraft server and you can't play with them
+Help with your FOMO when all your friends are playing on a Minecraft server, and you can't play with them

 *Currently in beta for testing purposes, no new features are in the works as of now*